Last updated on July 18th, 2021 at 03:32 pm

 An important extension beyond conventional definitionsThere’s one other generalization contained in this definition of technical debt that differs from most other definitions.
 It’s in the phrase “or missing from.”
 Our policymaker’s definition doesn’t require that the technical debt item actually exist.
 That is, the absence of something can constitute technical debt.
-My favorite example of this was put forward by Ken Pugh, who defines acceptance test debt as “…the nonexistence or nonautomation of acceptance tests.”
-[Pugh 2010] If we seek to encompass all sources of reduced organizational responsiveness or unnecessary operating expense arising from technical debt, the definition of technical debt that we require must also address non-existence issues such as those identified by Pugh.
+My favorite example is one due to Ken Pugh, who defines acceptance test debt as “…the nonexistence or nonautomation of acceptance tests.”
+[Pugh 2010] If we want to include all sources of reduced organizational agility or unnecessary operating expense arising from technical debt, our definition must also address non-existence issues like those Pugh has identified.

 The definition above is workable for systems of all kinds.
 Consider two examples of “hardware”: